martin-lizner/trezor-ssh-agent/README.md

 ## Trezor SSH Agent for Windows (Putty, WinSCP and more)
 * Supported devices: Trezor, KeepKey (see KeepKey Users section)
+* Supported keys: ecdsa-sha2-nistp256, ssh-ed25519 (currently only Trezor)

 Trezor SSH Agent is Windows application that enables users to authenticate to UNIX/Linux SSH server using their favorite apps like Putty, WinSCP or other Pageant-compatible clients (e.g. git) together hardware bitcoin wallets.
 Trezor SSH Agent is a GUI-enabled tray application that emulates Pageant process in Windows.
 It receives identity requests from SSH client (which gets it from SSH server), uses wallet hardware to sign challenge and sends data back.
+All this is framed in super secure Elliptic curve cryptography (ECC) and PIN obfuscation approach giving user the cutting edge security when authenticating to SSH server.

 It is absolutely safe to use Trezor SSH Agent.
 No harm can be caused to your bitcoins or the wallet.
 Application never asks device for any Bitcoin related action, e.g. it never asks to sign tx.

 ### Limitations
-* Only ecdsa-sha2-nistp256 key is supported at current. ssh-ed25519 may come in future depending on device HW support. ssh-rsa is not supported by device HW.
+* ssh-rsa is not supported by the device HW.
 * No other device app (like myTREZOR webpage or KeepKey Chrome extension) can be running simultaneously.
 * Pageant cannot run simultaneously.
 * BIP32 path is fixed by constant Identity URI.
 In PIN-only mode this produces just one public key per device.
 Turning on passphrase security on your device gives you unique key per every passhrase.
 Alternatively you can change the path in the settings file (see Advanced)
-* There are small [troubles](https://github.com/bitcoin-solutions/multibit-hardware/issues/29) on USB level that makes device init last a bit longer (10-20 sec) in certain situations.
+* There are small [troubles](https://github.com/bitcoin-solutions/multibit-hardware/issues/29) on USB level that makes Trezor init last a bit longer (20-30 sec) in certain situations.

 ### Getting started